sahej-hira/vfierce/README.md

 HTML and CSS for pages are presented by the name of the pages, respectively.

 "Home" + "about us" page by https://github.com/shark-lamp (Sahej, myself).
-"events" + "programs" page by https://github.com/Gnotra35.
+"idea and funding" + "programs" page by https://github.com/Gnotra35.
-"government policies" and "funding/ ideas" pages by https://github.com/Kushmeet-123.
+"government policies" and "events" pages by https://github.com/Kushmeet-123.